About Jon Wilks

 At the end of 2011, Jon moved back to England with his wife and children, settling in Whitchurch, North Hampshire.
 He left Time Out and began working in digital marketing, handling campaigns for various brands.
 He even worked as a content strategist for the renowned British Museum for a period.
 Jon primarily focused on start-ups and, in 2016, co-founded the award-winning non-alcoholic drinks company, REAL Kombucha.

-In 2021, he created Tradfolk.co, a website that blends his expertise in journalism, music, and digital marketing to establish what he calls, “Time Out for folkies.”
-Jon continues to work as a content strategy consultant with Torque Partnership.
+In 2021, he created Tradfolk.co, a website that blends his expertise in journalism, music, and digital marketing to establish what he called, “Time Out for folkies.”
+He handed the editorship of Tradfolk to James Merryclough in September 2024, having been offered the chance to focus his writing energies on book authorship.

 Music